swrajpalekar/Supplier-Risk-Scoring/README.md

-*Predicting Supply Chain Delivery Delays with Machine Learning* Overview
+# Predicting Supply Chain Delivery Delays with Machine Learning

+## Overview
-Late deliveries are one of the biggest drivers of customer dissatisfaction and operational inefficiencies in supply chains.
+Late deliveries are a major driver of customer dissatisfaction, SLA penalties, and operational inefficiency.

-This personal project builds a machine learning system that predicts whether an order will be delivered late at the moment the order is placed, using only information available at checkout.
+This **project** builds a machine learning system that predicts whether an order will be delivered late **at the moment the order is placed**, using only information available at checkout.

+## Problem Statement
+Most organisations only discover delivery delays **after** they occur:
+- Customer complaints
+- Missed SLAs
+- Reactive operational firefighting

+This project explores a simple but high-impact question:

+**Can delivery delays be predicted early enough to act on them?**
-Production Vision
+## Production Vision
-This project was designed as more than a notebook exercise.
+This project was designed beyond a notebook-only exercise.

-In a real production environment, this system would look like:
+In a real-world environment:

-Order placed in OMS / ERP
+1. Order placed in OMS / ERP
-Model scores delay risk via API (milliseconds) High-risk orders automatically flagged
+2. Model scores delay risk via API (milliseconds)
+3. High-risk orders flagged automatically
-Operations teams intervene before shipment
+4. Operations intervene before shipment
-Optional proactive customer communication
+5. Optional proactive customer communication